New Zealand’s climate change programme will help us reduce our greenhouse gas emissions and ensure a climate-resilient future for New Zealanders.

-Including post-1989 forestry in the NZ ETS gives landowners a financial benefit for the carbon their trees remove from the atmosphere, and this helps encourage them to establish and manage forests in a way that increases carbon storage.
+Including post-1989 forestry in the NZ ETS gives landowners a financial benefit for the carbon their trees remove from the atmosphere.
+This helps encourage them to establish and manage forests in a way that increases carbon storage.

-Local government entities have responsibilities under the Resource Management Act to prepare and respond to the impacts of climate change.
-The Ministry provides information to local government on dealing with the impacts of climate change.
+Local government has responsibilities under the Resource Management Act to prepare and respond to the impacts of climate change.

 Recommendations of the Climate Change Adaptation Technical Working Group